rozek/y-lwwmap/README.md

 * LWWMaps keep track of the highest timestamp used in local operations and found during synchronizations
 * principally, operations are stamped with the current UTC wall clock time - unless a higher timestamp was observed before: in that case, the higher timestamp is incremented by one, used to stamp the operation and stored as the new highest timestamp
 * this approach guarantees that later operations have higher timestamps as former ones
+* if two changes of the same entry appear to have the same timestamp (but different values), the one with the higher MD5 hash wins - this guarantees consistent behaviour on every client even in the case of timestamp collisions

 This leads to the following behaviour